Memphis Murder and Assault Attorney

 An example of homicide without premeditation is a situation in which you got into a heated argument, a fight broke out, and a victim died as a result of the fight.
 If you are convicted of the crime of murder, then you could face life imprisonment, hefty fines, and even the death penalty in some cases.

-Assault also can result in serious penalties upon conviction.
+Assault can also result in severe penalties upon conviction.
 This is the crime of intentionally causing bodily injury to another person, intentionally causing reasonable fear of bodily injury, or engaging in intentional physical contact that could be considered offensive.
-If you are charged with this violent crime, then you need to seek legal assistance in your situation as soon as possible.
+If you are charged with this violent crime, you need to seek legal assistance as soon as possible.

-What are the Penalties for Murder and Assault in Tennessee?
+What Are the Penalties for Murder & Assault in Tennessee?

 In Tennessee, the penalties for murder vary based on the degree of the crime and specific circumstances: